'They Will Have To Die Now' Is A Bare-Knuckles Account Of The Fight Against ISIS

 Heading to Mosul in the summer of 2016, he says, to write about life under the Islamic State was a kind of "penance."

 First of all, he's too hard on himself.
-Secondly, he's written a vivid and bare-knuckles account of the fight against ISIS.
+Secondly, he has written a vivid and bare-knuckles account of the fight against ISIS.
 They Will Have to Die Now: Mosul and the Fall of the Caliphate will stand up with some of the best war reporting.
 He takes an unblinking look at the dirtiest kind of battle — urban combat — and the human wreckage it leaves in its wake.

 Verini is a gifted writer and storyteller who has written for National Geographic and The New York Times magazine, among other outlets, covering conflict zones from Sudan to Rwanda to Afghanistan.